 - Spam links, including site promotion

-These frequently reported items represent how Pastebin is used by hackers with adverse motives.
-The site is user-friendly, supports large text files, doesn’t require user registration, and allows for anonymous posting if the user has a VPN.
-Pastebin also relies on users for its abuse report system, which means non-compliant pastes are not always flagged or removed immediately.
-All of this makes Pastebin a popular platform for black hat hackers to easily and anonymously breach data in an accessible place.
+These items are examples of how paste sites are used by adverse hackers.
+Pastebin specifically is user-friendly, supports large text files, doesn’t require user registration, and allows for anonymous posting if the user has a VPN.
+It also relies on users for reporting abuses, which means non-compliant pastes are not always flagged or removed immediately.
+This allows black hat hackers to easily and anonymously breach data in an accessible place.

 In October 2014, Sony Pictures’ computer systems were hacked by a group known as Guardians of Peace (GOP).
-The hack breached a large amount of data, including employee information for over a million individuals, upcoming production details, and music codes.
+The hack breached a large amount of data to Pastebin, including employee information for over a million individuals, upcoming production details, and music codes.
 Pastebin was inundated with traffic as links to this information were uploaded.

 Another hacker group known as LulzSec leaked the user base of Infragard, an FBI affiliate based in Atlanta, on Pastebin.
 180 of Infragard’s logins were exposed, as well as email communications that revealed sensitive intel about a U.S. operation to control Libyan cyberspace.

 Google vs. Facebook